aktfrikshun/gifthealth/README.md

 - **Event Processing**: Separates line parsing (`process_line`) from event handling (`process_event`), making the code more testable and allowing for easy extension to other input formats.
 - **Patient Storage**: Uses a hash keyed by patient name for O(1) patient lookup.
 - **Report Generation**: Filters out patients with no created prescriptions before generating the report, ensuring only relevant patients appear in the output.
-- **Sorting**: Sorts patients alphabetically by name for consistent, predictable output.
+- **Sorting**: Sorts patients by fill count (descending), then by income (ascending) to match the expected output format from requirements.

 **Data Structures:**
 - Hash of patients keyed by patient name